mohitpai/journey-optimizer.en/help/using/web/visual-editing-helper.md

 level: Beginner
 hide: yes
 hidefromtoc: yes
 ---
 # Visual Editing Helper extension {#visual-editing-helper}

 In order to rapidly author and preview your web experiences, the Adobe Experience Cloud Visual Editing Helper browser extension for Google Chrome lets you load websites reliably within the Adobe [!DNL Journey Optimizer] web designer.

+>[!NOTE]
+>
+>The web channel feature is currently available as a beta to select users only.

 ## Install the Visual Editing Helper extension {#install-visual-editing-helper}

 To obtain and install the Visual Editing Helper browser extension, follow the steps below.

-1. From the Google Chrome Web Store, navigate to the [Adobe Experience Cloud Visual Editing Helper ]((https://chrome.google.com/webstore/detail/adobe-experience-cloud-vi/kgmjjkfjacffaebgpkpcllakjifppnca){target="_blank"}) browser extension.
+1. From the Google Chrome Web Store, navigate to the [Adobe Experience Cloud Visual Editing Helper](https://chrome.google.com/webstore/detail/adobe-experience-cloud-vi/kgmjjkfjacffaebgpkpcllakjifppnca){target="_blank"} browser extension.

 1. Click **[!UICONTROL Add to Chrome]** > **[!UICONTROL Add Extension]**.